 The difficulty of accessing the pipe will determine the labor and materials required.
 Simple, easy-to-access repairs cost $150 to $700.
 Difficult-to-access areas or those requiring the replacement of large pipe sections might cost up to $3,000.

-Depending on the extent of the damage, the repair may require a plumbing permit.
-Prices vary by location, but most building permits cost between $50 and $300.
-You’re more likely to require a permit when using trenchless repair methods than trenchless ones.
+Depending on how extensive the damage is, you might need a plumbing permit for the repair.
+Permit costs vary by location, ranging from $25 to $500.
+You're more likely to need a permit when using trench repair methods rather than trenchless ones.

 Landscaping repair can be a significant cost factor when repairing a main water line leak.
-The cost ranges from $300 to $16,000, depending on the extent of damage and any upgrades you want to make to your existing gardenscape.
+You’ll need to invest in landscaping costs ranging from $1,200 to $6,300 on average.

 If you opt for trenchless repair, your landscaping costs will be low because minimal damage will be done to your yard.
 However, trench sewer repair requires excavation, which can lead to high landscaping fees.